edgedb/easy-edgedb/chapter8/index.md

 };
 ```

 The next question of course is which is best to use: `multi property`, `array`, or an object type via a link.
-The answer is...it depends.
+The answer is... it depends.
 But here are some good rules of thumb to help you decide which to choose.

 - `multi property` vs. arrays: